 And for every single trick in my packing book, read my full course “Stop Overpacking“.
 I created the STOP OVERPACKING program to teach you my exact packing process.
 Every secret, every detail, nothing is spared.

 Learn more about Stop Overpacking here!

-What else would you add to our checklist?
+What else would you add to our travel packing list of things to bring on vacation?
 Share and comment below!

 For destinations, please read:

 LIKED THIS POST?
 PIN THIS PIC TO SAVE IT!